mac2rk/Radio-86RK-I2C/README.md

 ## Example code

-Intel 8080 assembler.
+Intel 8080 assembler - can be compiled with e.g. [asm8080](https://github.com/mac2rk/asm8080).
 The code assumes that the PCF8584 I/O ports are mapped to memory addresses 0A000h (data port) and 0A001h (control port).

     ; PCF8584 use example
     ;